RaresCode/SuperCook/README.md

 - Install and configure Appium-server

-- Install and configure android studio and an emulated device or use vysor for real device
+- Install and configure android studio and an emulated device or use Vysor for real device

 - Install all the required packages using: